carved4/gobound/README.md

 2. downloads a payload dll from a remote url
 3. injects the dll into chrome using manual pe mapping (no loadlibrary)
 4. the dll uses chrome's elevation service to decrypt the master key
-5. extracts cookies and passwords from all chrome profiles
+5. extracts cookies, passwords, and saved cards from all chrome profiles
 6. sends data back via named pipe
 7. saves everything to `chrome_data.json`